edokimok/mimuw-wpf/README.md

-# WPF - Introduction to Functional Frogramming
+# WPF - Introduction to Functional Programming

 The folder contains of six projects assigned for the subject Introduction to Functional Programming at MIM UW.
 All projects are written in OCaml.